 As the region’s health care leader, UPMC is committed to improving the health and well-being of its communities.

-$1.2 billion — in IRS-defined community benefits in Fiscal Year 2018
+$1.5 billion — in IRS-defined community benefits in Fiscal Year 2021

 Annually, UPMC contributes more than $1 billion to make our communities healthier.
-This amounts to 15 percent of UPMC's net patient revenue — a level substantially higher than most peers regionally, statewide, and nationally.
+This amounts to more than 15 percent of UPMC's net patient revenue — a level substantially higher than most peers regionally, statewide, and nationally.

 Committing more to charity care than any other health system in Pennsylvania:

-Sponsoring 97 percent of all hospital-funded research in western Pennsylvania:
+Sponsoring 99 percent of all hospital-funded research in western Pennsylvania:

 UPMC's operations have a multiplier effect that ripples through local economies.
 Every dollar directly spent by UPMC results in more than twice as much impact.

 A nonprofit, UPMC contributes substantially each year through taxes and assessment fees, including property, sales, income, and employer taxes.
-In 2017, UPMC paid:
+In 2021, UPMC paid:

 UPMC supports minority and women-owned businesses.